Justin Hartley Crushes ‘This Is Us’ Fan Theories About How Jack Died

 A post shared by This Is Us (@nbcthisisus) on

-Justin Hartley’s tease will have fans rethinking the predictable death scenarios, like an alcohol related death or a car crash.
+Justin Hartley’s tease will have fans rethinking the predictable death scenarios, like an alcohol-related death or a car crash.
 While other fans think Jack may have died from cancer or a heart attack, Justin’s comments make it sound like those guesses are also incorrect.

 Some This Is Us fans have speculated that Jack died on USAir Flight 427, which crashed when it was headed to Pittsburgh in 1994, and other theories include a 9/11-related death, but both of those theories were pretty much dispelled when it was made clear that Jack dies in the mid-1990s.
 Still, the plane crash theory has been a big one, and many fans point to Justin Hartley’s character’s comment that he destroyed all of his model airplanes after his father’s death.